 Keep Open Lines of Communication with your Children, Teacher and School Attendance Office

 - Let the school know in advance if your child is going to be absent or if you have concerns about your child’s attendance or school performance.

 - Report all absences on the day the student will miss school by calling the office, then each day thereafter to keep school updated.

 - Get to know your children’s friends and their families and make connections with other families that value school attendance.

 - Contact your child’s school for help if it is needed to support your child or family.

 - Keep a school year calendar.
 This is an excellent way to track all of the important dates, holidays, and events at your child’s school.
 It is also a convenient place to document absences (who was absent, why and how you cleared it/date cleared), phone calls/meetings with school staff, and all of your other important school related information.

 - Do not let your child persuade you into making an excuse for him/her.
 Don’t give up.
-Reward good behavior and take it one day at a time.
+Reward good attendance and take it one day at a time.